HashimTheArab/FBI-Bot/README.md

    - [x] Editsnipe
      - Shows changes made to the last edited message
      - Supports multiple messages
+ - Web Commands
+   - [ ] Ask
+     - Fetches answer for a question from WolframAlpha
+   - [ ] Urban
+     - Fetches a definition from the Urban Dictionary
+ - Minecraft Commands
+   - [x] Query
+     - Query a minecraft server to receive information
+     - Both long and short (ping) queries
  - Music Commands
    - [ ] Play
       - Plays a song